Out of Antarctica.

 In essence, this adventure began almost a year ago when I was selected as 1 of 78 international women in Science Technology Engineering and Mathematics (STEM) for a unique leadership program, which culminated in this expedition.
 It is well documented that Women in STEM are under-represented in leadership.
 The vision of Homeward Bound is to increase leadership capacity and visibility of women in STEM and to build a 1000-strong network and collaboration of women to influence decision-making and policy on important environmental issues, including climate change, as it impacts the future of our planet.

-Antarctica was chosen for a reason – it’s not easy.
+Antarctica was chosen for a reason – it’s not an easy continent to get to.
 It is remote and will challenge you in unexpected ways.
-As I boarded the ship in Ushuaia, I was full of excitement and expectation with little idea of how I would be tested.
+As I boarded the ship in Ushuaia, Argentina, I was full of excitement and expectation with little idea of how I would be tested.

 The ship, our home for the duration of the expedition, was built in the 1970s as a research vessel for the National Oceanographic and Atmospheric Administration (NOAA).
 It is a small ship by comparison to other vessels that sail the Drake Passage with a capacity of only 90 passengers.
 It does not have stabilizers as many of the more modern ships do, so even the calmest of seas are felt.
 Someone had likened it to a cork bobbing at will in the sea, which proved to be a fairly apt description.